bea-alex/DH-MSc-POStagging-Noteable/README.md

 The notebook provided as part of this lesson is designed with use in [Edinburgh Noteable](https://noteable.edina.ac.uk).

-[1] Alex, Beatrice and Llewellyn, Clare.
+[1] Alex, B. and Llewellyn, C..
 (2020) Library Carpentry: Text & Data Mining.
 Centre for Data, Culture & Society, University of Edinburgh. http://librarycarpentry.org/lc-tdm/.

 [2] Llewellyn, C., Orzechowski, P. & Alex, B. (2020) Teaching a Text Mining Bootcamp in Lockdown, Jun 2020, Edinburgh, pp. 1-7.